Skip to content

 Concept Lives in Purpose

-Hub One per network Authoritative state: registry, audit log, session table, write-ahead logs, expectation evaluators, sweepers
+Hub One per network Authoritative state: registry, audit log, channel table, write-ahead logs, expectation evaluators, sweepers

 Passport Hub registry Stable identity (name, agent_id, owner, model) — identifies who's on the network